bwathier/agronexus-ai/README.md

    Run `app/CropYieldApp.R` to explore the interactive Shiny dashboard.

 ---
+## 📊 Data Requirements

+To run the forecasting pipeline successfully, ensure the following file is present in your working directory:

+- `KEN_RTFP_mkt_2007_2025.csv`
+  Contains annual maize market prices for Kenya.
+This file enriches the forecasting model with economic context.
+If unavailable, substitute with a similar dataset or contact the project author.

+---

+## 📤 Outputs

+Running `CropYieldForecast.R` will generate the following files for analysis and dashboard integration:

+- `maize_yield_forecast_with_price.csv`
+  Combined historical and forecasted maize yields with confidence intervals and price data.

+- `model_performance_metrics.csv`
+  Summary of model accuracy using MAE, MAPE, and RMSE.

+- `.RData` files for Shiny dashboard use:
+  - `prophet_model.RData`
+  - `prophet_forecast.RData`
+  - `combined_data.RData`
+  - `residuals_df.RData`

+These files are saved to both the working directory and the Shiny app folder (`CropYieldApp/`) for seamless integration.

 ## 🖼️ Dashboard Preview
 ![Dashboard Preview](app/dashboard_screenshot.png)
 *Visualizing crop yield forecasts and regional trends.*